CodeMelted/codemelted_developer/codemelted_flutter/README.md

 TITLE: CodeMelted - Flutter Module
 PUBLISH_DATE: 2024-08-05
 AUTHOR: Mark Shaffer
-KEYWORDS: raspberry-pi, modules, cross-platform, gps, html-css-javascript, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module
+KEYWORDS: raspberry-pi, modules, cross-platform, gps, html-css-javascript, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module, c-library, cpp-lib
 DESCRIPTION: Welcome to the CodeMelted - Flutter Module project.
 This project aims to provide a developer with the ability to build client applications regardless of deployment target.
 Those deployment targets include desktop, mobile, and web.
 By leveraging the CodeMelted - Developer identified use cases, you can be assured to building a powerful native application.
 -->
 <center>
   <a href="../README.md"><img style="width: 100%; max-width: 375px;" src="https://codemelted.com/assets/images/logos/logo-developer-smaller.png" /></a><br />
 </center>
 <h1><img style="height: 35px;" src="https://codemelted.com/assets/images/icons/flutter.png" /> CodeMelted - Flutter Module</h1>

+<center>UNDER DEVELOPMENT - ONLY ALPHA MODULE AT THIS TIME AS DESIGN IS FLESHED OUT.</center>

 Welcome to the **CodeMelted - Flutter Module** project.
 This project aims to provide a developer with the ability to build client applications regardless of deployment target.
 Those deployment targets include desktop, mobile, and web.
 By leveraging the **CodeMelted - Developer** identified use cases, you can be assured to building a powerful native application.